ASRRtechnologies/optimalisation-dewetting-aluminium/README.md

 ### Secondary:
 Quantifying these effects as a function of substrate material or adhesion layer material for a given thermal budget.

+### Scope and limitations
+The scope of the tool is the described combinations of substrates, bilayers and temperatures.
+However, this can be altered to the desired combinations.

 ## Method:
 Obtain images of the samples with the SEM or optical microscope and analyze the images with a python script to obtain the hole size and hole density.
 For the best results use one magnification (preferably 1.2k) and photograph the same film area.